In the field: a collectors guide to sporting art

 A birds-eye view of the leading Northern European artists of a genre that ranges from horse racing to fox-hunting, fishing, game-shooting and hare-coursing.
 Illustrated with works offered at Christie’s, notably from historic Tivoli Farm in Charlottesville

-At the turn of the 19th century, the English artist Ben Marshall (1768-1835) claimed he knew ‘many a man who will pay 50 guineas for painting his horse [yet] thinks 10 guineas too much for painting his wife.’
+At the turn of the 19th century, the artist Benjamin Marshall (1768-1835) claimed he knew ‘many a man who will pay 50 guineas for painting his horse [yet] thinks 10 guineas too much for painting his wife.’
 Marshall was one of many artists who made a handsome living from aristocrats wanting to have their steeds captured on canvas.

 In the early 18th century, breeders had begun to cross Arabian stallions with English mares, and the thoroughbred racehorse was duly born.
 The breed was soon all the rage.
 The likes of Marshall and his master George Stubbs (1724-1806) depicted these horses at race meetings, and their pictures are at the core of a genre known as sporting art.
 It’s a genre that captures all manner of rural pastimes, from fox-hunting and fishing to game-shooting and hare-coursing.